 So, ideally, especially for those staying long enough (definitely more than 7 days in Chios), at least a day on the other side of the Aegean is a good change.

-The only way to get from Chios to Cesme (Smirni) is with a ferry boat from the port of Chios.
+- The only way to get from Chios to Cesme (Smirni) is with a ferry boat from the port of Chios.

-The only way to get from Cesme to Chios is with a ferry boat from the port of Cesme.
+- The only way to get from Cesme to Chios is with a ferry boat from the port of Cesme.

-The journey takes about 35 minutes and there are several ferries you can take throughout the day.
+- The journey takes about 35 minutes and there are several ferries you can take throughout the day.

-In general, it doesn’t take more than a 2 hour ferry to travel between the Greek islands of the Northern Aegean, the complex that Chios belongs.
+- In general, it doesn’t take more than a 2-hour ferry to travel between the Greek islands of the Northern Aegean, the complex that Chios belongs.
 But Smirni and Turkey are closer than this.

-Traveling to the Aegean islands (like Mykonos, Patmos, Ikaria or Samos that connect to Chios) is a whole different story as these are longer journeys and you need to dedicate a few hours to complete them.
+- Travelling to the Aegean islands (like Mykonos, Patmos, Ikaria or Samos that connect to Chios) is a whole different story as these are longer journeys and you need to dedicate a few hours to complete them.

 There is no plane connection between Chios and Smirni since the ferry boat journey is only 35 minutes.
-By the time you go on board and grab a coffee you are already on the other side.
+By the time you go on board and grab a coffee, you are already on the other side.